 I noticed that PSA/DNA also has authenticated other Jack Kemp autographed non-certified vintage cards that appear to me to be likely autopens, so beware.
 Another extremely common autopenned signature is President Gerald Ford, who used his machine on EVERYTHING including baseballs and golf balls.
 PSA/DNA was fooled many times, authenticating who knows how many Ford autopens.

 What's worse than authenticating an autopen?
-How about a preprinted signature?
+How about a preprinted signature and calling it an authentic autograoph?
 Yes, PSA/DNA did that too with a vintage Jesse Owens photo card.
 It fooled me, too, but to their credit, a JSA authenticator caught it immediately.
 PSA/DNA didn't, they authenticated and slabbed at least one of them.